-Lock keys and embedded numeric keypad
+Lock keys

-The keyboard has two lock keys which you can toggle on and off.
+The keyboard has lock keys which you can use to turn keyboard functions on and off.

 Lock key Description Caps Lock When Caps Lock is on, all alphabetic characters typed are in uppercase.
-Num Lock < Fn> + < F12> When Num Lock is on, the embedded keypad is in numeric mode.
+Num Lock Fn + F11 When Num Lock is on, the keypad is in numeric mode.
 The keys function as a calculator (complete with the arithmetic operators +, -, , and /).
 Use this mode when you need to do a lot of numeric data entry.
-A better solution would be to connect an external keypad.
+Scroll Lock Fn + F12 When Scroll Lock is on, the screen moves one line up or down when you press the up or down arrow keys respectively.
+Scroll Lock does not work with some applications.